-If you have considered purchasing a refurbished Apple product, you may have heard the term “Apple Certified Refurbished.”
-The term is in accordance with refurbished Apple products.
-This included refurbished iPhones, Macs, Apple Watches, iPads, and even Apple accessories such as the Apple Pencil.
+The refurbished products com the Apple Certified Refurbished program includes refurbished iPhones, Macs, Apple Watches, iPads, and even Apple accessories such as the Apple Pencil.

 What Does Apple Certified Refurbished Mean?